How to Draw Cartoon Characters from Observation

 It is important NOT to press hard while drawing, in order to prevent any scars or dents on the drawing paper.

-Drawing, erasing and adjusting our sketch until it reaches the desired outcome:
+Drawing, erasing and adjusting my sketch until it reaches the desired outcome:

 2. Pen Drawing